kernelmachine/kernelmachine.github.io.archive/_posts/2016-04-25-Matrix-Multiplication-In-Rust-Pt-1.md

 comments: true
 ---

-*Thanks to staticassert for feedback.
+*Thanks to staticassert for feedback, and bluss for conversations.
 Source code can be found [here](http://github.com/pegasos1/rsmat).*

 *This post is the first of a series.*